-A native of Houston, Texas, Emmett J. Scott garnered a reputation as Booker T. Washington’s chief aide.
-He was also the highest ranking African American in the Woodrow Wilson’s Administration.
-The son of ex-slaves, Scott was born on February 13, 1873 to formerly enslaved parents Horace Lacy Scott and Emma Kyle.
+A native of Houston, Texas, Emmett J. Scott garnered his initial reputation as Booker T. Washington’s chief aide.
+He later became the highest ranking African American in the Woodrow Wilson’s Administration.
+Scott was born on February 13, 1873 to formerly enslaved parents, Horace Lacy Scott and Emma Kyle.
 In 1887, Scott entered Wiley College in Marshall, Texas, eventually leaving school in his third year.
 Soon he worked at the Houston Post, first as a sexton, and later as a copy boy and journalist.
 In 1893 Scott, along with Charles N. Love and Jack Tibbit, formed the Texas Freeman, Houston’s first African American newspaper.
 Scott also worked for Galveston, Texas, politician and labor leader, Norris W. Cuney.

-In 1917, two years after Washington’s death, President Woodrow Wilson appointed Scott special advisor of black affairs to Secretary of War Newton Baker.
-Scott wrote reports on conditions facing African Americans during the period, which were published as The American Negro in the World War (1919) and Negro Migration during the First World War (1920).
+In 1917, two years after Washington’s death, President Woodrow Wilson appointed Scott special advisor of black affairs to Secretary of War Newton Baker, the highest ranking position held by an African American in a presidential administration to that point in U.S. history.
+In that post Scott wrote reports on conditions facing African Americans during the period, which were later published as The American Negro in the World War (1919) and Negro Migration during the First World War (1920).

 From 1919 to 1932, Scott was the business manager and secretary treasurer of Howard University, retiring from the college in 1938.
 During World War II, Scott worked for the Sun Shipbuilding Company of Chester, Pennsylvania, and helped the company create Yard No. 4 for black laborers.
 Scott was married and had five children, all of whom graduated from college.
 He and his wife also raised his five younger sisters, who also earned their degrees.